retest/gui-state-machine-api/README.md

 stateMachine.save("mystatemachine.ser")
 ```

-State machines can be saved as on loaded from files.
+State machines can be saved as and loaded from files using Java object serialization/deserialization.
 Besides, they can be saved as [GML](https://en.wikipedia.org/wiki/Graph_Modelling_Language) files which can be visualized by editors like [yEd](https://www.yworks.com/products/yed).

 ## Automatic Build with TravisCI